kevald1963/milestone-4-walkabout/README.md

 - Once all data has been created, and campaigns linked to rounds, the system is ready for use by signed-on customer users (Agents or Administrators) working in the field.
 A campaign dashboard is provided for this purpose so they can link to campaigns.

+*App creation*

+The individual apps within the Walkabout project app are mainly based on either model entities like Organisation, Campaign, Product, etc. But there are some exceptions e.g. Round, Street and Address models are all under the round app because they are so tightly integrated.
+Also there are some apps that can be based on function only, such as the cart, checkout, dashboard and home apps.

 ## UX

 **User Stories**